 Wednesday Women meet 9 to 11 a.m. every Wednesday, offering opportunities for support and growth through lessons focusing on women’s issues with a Christian perspective.
 Several times a year, we hold a special short-term (8-week) Wednesday Evening Bible Study for Women.
-Contact Cindy Fox, study leader to learn more about our women’s study groups.
+Contact Cindy Fox, study leader, to learn more about our women’s study groups.

 Trinity’s United Methodist Women’s (UMW) circles are a way to meet other women, develop life-long friendships, and stay connected for that all-too-important love, care and support for one another.
-The UMW has three circles: Susanna (an evening circle that meets the second Monday evening of every month at 6:30 p.m. in private homes;) Sarah (a large daytime circle that meets the first Tuesday in the Wesley Room at 1:00 p.m.;) and Priscilla (a daytime circle that meets the first Monday, usually at the church, at 10:30 a.m.)
+The UMW has one circle: Susanna (an evening circle that meets the second Monday evening of every month at 6:30 p.m. in private homes.)

 Trinity’s Women’s Ministry is dedicated to serving others outside the walls of the church in the mission field.
 They are particularly interested in advocating for social justice, with emphasis on protecting the lives and rights of women and children.